greenelab/connectivity-search-manuscript/manuscript.md

 ### Adjusting DWPC _p_-values

-When a user applies hetnet connecitivity search to identify enriched metapaths between two nodes, many metapaths are evaluated for significance.
+When a user applies hetnet connectivity search to identify enriched metapaths between two nodes, many metapaths are evaluated for significance.
 Due to multiple testing of many DWPCs, low _p_-values are likely to arise by chance.
 Therefore, we devised a multiple testing correction.